tnt-nitro/Install_3.5_LCD_Display_Berrybase/README_3.5_LCD_ZOLL_DISPLAY_BERRYBASE_english.md

    - Installation is complete

 ### Step 4: Test Installation

+**Installation Time:** The initial installation typically takes **5-15 minutes**, depending on internet connection and SD card speed.
+The installation time is displayed in the test program after installation is complete.

 After successful installation, the program starts automatically after boot.
 You can also start it manually: